jabbott7335/ce-pe-bootcamp/docs/k8s/openshift/index.md

 Every application needs to have a specified minimum and maximum amount of resources that are needed.
 The minimum amount is called "requests" and the maximum is the "limits".
 The scheduler uses the requests to determine the assignment of pods to nodes ensuring that the node will have enough capacity to accommodate the pod and all of it's containers required resources.
 An example of defined resource limits is below:

+### Quality of Service Levels

 Different levels of Quality of Service (QoS) are offered based on the specified requests and limits.

-3. Quality of Service Levels
-Best Effort;;
+`Best Effort`
-    Lowest priority pod with no requests or limits set for it's containers.
-These pods will be the first of any pods killed if resources run low.
+:     Lowest priority pod with no requests or limits set for it's containers.
+These pods will be the first of any pods evicted if resources are low.

-Burstable;;
+`Burstable`
-    Limits and requests are defined but they are not equal.
+:     Limits and requests are defined but they are not equal.
 The pod will use the minimum amount of resources, but will consume more if needed up to the limit.
-If the needed resources become scarce then these pods will be killed if no Best Effort pods are left.
+If the needed resources become scarce then these pods will be evicted if no **Best Effort** pods remain on a node.

-Guaranteed;;
+`Guaranteed`
-    Highest priority pods with an equal amount of requests and limits.
-These pods will be the last to be killed if resources run low and no Best Effort or Burstable pods are left.
+:     Highest priority pods with an equal amount of requests and limits.
+These pods will be the last to be evicted if resources run low and no **Best Effort** or **Burstable** pods remain to be evicted.

 ### Pod Priority

 The priority of pods can be defined through a PriorityClass object.
 The PriorityClass object allows developers to indicate the importance of a pod relative to the other pods in the cluster.
 The higher the priority number then the higher the priority of the pod.
 The scheduler looks at a pods priorityClassName to populate the priority of new pods.
 As pods are being placed in the scheduling queue for deployment, the scheduler orders them from highest to lowest.

 Another key feature for pod priority is the Preemption feature.
 The Preemption feature occurs when there are no nodes with enough capacity to place a pod.
 If this occurs the scheduler can preempt (remove) lower-priority Pods from nodes to free up resources and place Pods with higher priority.
 This effectively allows system administrators the ability to control which critical pods get top priority for resources in the cluster as well as controlling which critical workloads are able to be run on the cluster first.
-If a pod can not be scheduled due to constraints it will continue on with lower-priority nodes.
+If a pod can not be scheduled due to constraints it will continue on with lower-priority pods.

 Pod Priority should be used with caution for this gives users the ability to control over the kubernetes scheduler and ability to place or kill pods that may interrupt the cluster's critical functions.
 New pods with higher priority than others can quickly evict pods with lower priority that may be critical to a container's performance.
-ResourceQuota and PodDisruptionBudget are two tools that help combat this from happening read more here.
+ResourceQuota and PodDisruptionBudget are two tools that help combat this from happening read more [here](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/){ target=_blank }.

 ## Declarative Deployment Pattern